girl in library holding book

 Term Availability: Fall, Spring

-Required for Elementary Education, History, Political Science, Pre-Law, and Secondary Education, History concentration and second teaching field
+Required for Elementary Education, History, Political Science, Pre-Law, Special Education, and Secondary Education, History concentration and second teaching field

 PCC majors require at least one math course.
 Unless otherwise specified, MAV 121 or MAV 125 will meet this requirement.
 Placement in mathematics courses is determined by ACT/CLT/SAT math scores, the Mathematics Placement Exam, or the Algebra/Calculus Placement Exam.